northscaler/property-decorator/README.md

 ## Best practices
 The idea is that the decorator takes care of the boilerplate and you take care of the important bits.
-That usually boils down to providing your own method that validates and possibly scrubs the incoming value passes it to a mutator.
+That usually boils down to providing your own method that validates and possibly scrubs the incoming value passed into to a mutator.

 For example, if you only want property `_foo` to contain even integers:
 ```javascript